luuqh/smart/README.md

 ## Datasets
 Datasets used in testing including the source and follow-up datasets that are basically collections of photos
 + *CH2_001*: Original Udacity dataset
-+ *MTS_001*: Datasets in SmartFrame with different related metamorphic groups
++ *MTS_001*: Datasets in SMART framework with different related metamorphic groups

+## Utilities
+Other supporting tools
++ *arrow*: The tool for annotating arrows in the images
++ *label*: The tool for annotating labels in the images
 + *copy.sh*: Bash script to copy a set of certain scenarios from multiple folders
 + *count.sh*: Bash script to evaluate images in all folders

-## Utilities
-Other supporting tools
-+ **arrow**: The tool for annotating arrows in the images
-+ **label**: The tool for annotating labels in the images